Trainee probation officer programme Richmond

 • Why this job: Make a real impact on lives and communities while developing your skills in a dynamic environment.

-• Qualifications: A recognised Level 3 qualification or above is required; experience with challenging behaviour is a plus.
+• Qualifications: A recognised Level 3 qualification or above is required; experience with challenging behaviour is essential.

 • Other info: This is a full-time, in-person role with structured career progression opportunities.